 With vast undulating grassland savannah and dense dry forest, Garamba is one of the oldest and most well-known national parks in Africa and home to the only notable elephant and giraffe populations in the region.

 The southern part of the park is predominantly grassland savannah with scattered trees.
-Further north the vegetation is mainly mixed woodland, with dense, dry forests and riverine and small swamp forests.
+Further north the vegetation is mainly mixed woodland, with dense, dry forests as well as riverine and swamp forests.
 In contrast, the hunting areas are predominantly dense bush savannah, mixed deciduous woodland and forests.

 With abundant food and water resources, Garamba provides excellent habitat for elephant, hippo, buffalo and Uganda kob, while less common species such as giraffe and roan antelope, although rare, can also be found.

-The species that roam Garamba are notably spotted hyaena, leopard, lion, serval amongst several others.
+Carnivores: The predator species that roam Garamba are notably spotted hyaena, leopard, lion, and serval amongst several smaller carnivores.

-Hippopotamus and Nile buffalo are the two most prolific species in Garamba.
-Other species found in the park includes a variety of hogs, such as the red river hog and warthog.
+Other Species: Hippopotamus and Nile buffalo are the two most prolific species in Garamba.
+Other species found in the park includes red river hog, warthog, bushbuck, waterbuck, Ugandan kob, Lelwel’s hartebeest, roan antelope, sitatunga, bongo, blue duiker, yellow-backed duiker and oribi.

 Bird diversity is high with more than 340 species recorded.